 First oil from the Murchison came ashore in September 1980.
 Now, after 34 years and around 400 million barrels of production, only the footings remain of the 27,000-tonne, 250m-high structure.

-The benefits of this project to its partners are as follows:
+The benefits of this type of project are as follows:

-If you want to find out how you can follow in the footsteps of this successful project and contribute to a permanent public record of this remarkable industry, email email@example.com.
+If you want to find out how you can contribute to a permanent public record of this remarkable industry, email email@example.com.

 Take a look at the stunning images below showing the removal of the Murchison topsides in 2016 using the Heerema Thialf semi-submersible crane vessel.
 Images courtesy of CNR International.